ataraxao/drex/introduction.md

 ## Footnotes

+[^1]: Optional crypto-native variant: If the governed pool is held in crypto assets, the same deterministic allocation schedule, ledger netting, and event-driven payout logic can be enforced via smart-contract escrow for the on-chain portion of the pool.
+This is optional and does not alter any off-chain legal obligations; it is simply an alternate automation rail for parties who prefer crypto-native custody.

-[^1]: California Department of Child Support Services, “Child Support Guideline Calculator,” accessed March 5, 2026.
+[^2]: California Department of Child Support Services, “Child Support Guideline Calculator,” accessed March 5, 2026.

-[^2]: Orion Taraban, *The Value of Others: Understanding the Economic Model of Relationships to Get (and Keep) More of What You Want in the Sexual Marketplace*.
+[^3]: Orion Taraban, *The Value of Others: Understanding the Economic Model of Relationships to Get (and Keep) More of What You Want in the Sexual Marketplace*.